-- To obtain a temporary or permanent restraining order or other court assistance; - To seek medical attention for injuries caused by domestic violence or sexual assault; - To obtain services from a shelter, program, or rape crisis center as a result of domestic violence or sexual assault; - To obtain psychological counseling related to an experience of domestic violence or sexual assault; or - To participate in safety planning and take other actions to increase safety from future domestic violence or sexual assault, including temporary or permanent relocation.
+- To obtain services from a shelter, program, or rape crisis center as a result of domestic violence or sexual assault; - To obtain psychological counseling related to an experience of domestic violence or sexual assault; or - To participate in safety planning and take other actions to increase safety from future domestic violence or sexual assault, including temporary or permanent relocation.

-If your need the employee needs to take time off for any of the above reasons, you he/she should notify your his/her supervisor in advance, if possible.
-If your the absence is unscheduled, you the individual may be asked to provide documentation, such as a police report, court order, or other evidence that you the person appeared in court, or documentation from a counselor or domestic violence advocate.
-Although this leave is unpaid, you the employee may use your her/his accrued vacation if you wish she/he wishes to receive compensation for this time off.
-However, you are the individual is not required to do so.
+If an employee needs to take time off for any of the above reasons, the employee should notify their supervisor in advance, if possible.
+If the absence is unscheduled, the employee may be asked to provide documentation, such as a police report, court order, or other evidence that you appeared in court, or documentation from a counselor or domestic violence advocate.
+Although this leave is unpaid, the employee may use accrued vacation if the employee wishes to receive compensation for this time off.
+However, the employee is not required to do so.